noraj/OSCP-Exam-Report-Template-Markdown/README.md

 ## Fork & update/overhaaul of noraj's original script to provide more flexibility & ease in report generation.

-- included options for custom-made template & added TJNull's OSCP exam report from [TJ-JPT jex file](https://github.com/tjnull/TJ-JPT)
+- included options for user-defined/custom-made template & added TJNull's OSCP exam report from [TJ-JPT jex file](https://github.com/tjnull/TJ-JPT)
 - added a variety of selections in menu to create more options without custom report mods
 - created setup.sh file to install & stage requirements w/o manual placement of dependencies